koba04/eslint-plugin-closure-library/docs/rules/prefer-native-array-methods.md

 This rule prefers to use native array methods if it can be used.
 This rule supports `--fix` option, the rule fixes incorrect code by using `Array.prototype.xxx.call(list, ...)` style, which is to support ArrayLike objects.

+Currently, the target methods are the below.

+- every
+- filter
+- forEach
+- indexOf
+- lastIndexOf
+- map
+- reduce
+- reduceRight
+- some

 Examples of **incorrect** code:

 ```js